sega pattern,

 12. When to Use Constructor-based and Setter-based DI in Spring?

-From spring Framework documentation, since we can mix constructor-based and setter-based DI, it is a good rule of thumb to use constructors for
+From spring Framework documentation, since we can mix constructor-based and setter-based DI, it is a good rule of thumb to use constructors for mandatory dependencies and setter methods or configuration methods for optional dependencies.

-a setter method can be used to make the property a required dependency.
+Note that use of the @Required annotation on a setter method can be used to make the property a required dependency.

 Which of these DI methods is better purely depends on your scenario and some requirements.
 The following best practices may provide a guideline: